National Conservation Zoo

 Conservation Scientist: Conservation Physiology & Reproduction • Science

 John is the Conservation Scientist for the Conservation Physiology & Reproduction team.
-Trained as a zoologist, with a master’s degree in molecular biology, he blends these two fields to better understand the complex physiology of animals, with a particular focus on wildlife endocrinology.
+Trained as a zoologist, with a master’s degree in molecular biology, he blends these fields to better understand the complex physiology of animals, with a particular focus on wildlife endocrinology.
+He carries out hormone analysis to support animal reproduction and wellbeing, supporting husbandry decisions made by vets and keepers at Chester Zoo and across Europe through the Endocrinology Diagnostic Service offered at the zoo.

 Amy Humphreys